-- Attention to financial management.
-With a working Board, ongoing efforts for cost effective sewer service planning would be accomplished.
+Attention to financial management.
+With a working beginning and a service sever service planning would be accomplished.

 B. Financial Management Recommendations

 Local Improvement Districts

 This is a relatively new tool for financing sewer lines.
 It has been used for many years to fund road improvements.
 The LID involves establishment of a geographic district in which sewer users are assessed a fee which pays off the sewer improvements.
 It is an ideal mechanism for financing sewer in a developed subdivision or a rapidly developing subdivision.
 Under the LID's, the cost of the new sewer can be bonded and paid off over time, thus lessening the financial burden on the developer and the homeowner.